stuhol/StrIKE/README.md

 ## Build scripts

-Located in the build directory these scripts download and build Strongswan.
+Located in the build directory these scripts download and build Strongswan on Alpine (master branch) or Ubuntu (ubuntu branch)

 ## Docker conatiner